Yoko Ono: Grapefruit book, 1964

 Ono would enact many of the book's scenarios as performance pieces throughout her career, which formed the basis for her art exhibitions, including the highly publicized retrospective exhibition, This Is Not Here in 1971 at the Everson Museum in Syracuse, New York, that was nearly closed when it was besieged by excited Beatles fans, who broke several of the art pieces and flooded the toilets.
-It was her last major exhibition until 1989's Yoko Ono: Objects, Films retrospective at the Whitney.
+It was her last major exhibition until 1989's Yoko Ono: Objects, Films retrospective at the Whitney Museum in New York.

-Nearly fifty years later in July 2013, she released a sequel to Grapefruit, another book of instructions, Acorn via OR Books.
+Nearly fifty years later, in July 2013, she released a sequel to Grapefruit, another book of instructions, Acorn via OR Books.

+Ceiling Painting/Yes Painting, 1966

+The work was shown at Ono's autumn 1966 exhibition, Unfinished Paintings and Objects By Yoko Ono at the Indica Gallery in London, and viewed during the preview night by John Lennon.

+Do It Yourself Fluxfest, 1966

+A 20-piece collection conjoining short instructional texts by Ono with Maciunas' graphic illustrations.
+First printed in "3 newspaper events for the price of $1", the No. 7, February 1966 issue of the Fluxus magazine cc V TRE, the compilation underscores the Fluxus idea that anyone can make art.
+These amusing pieces find meaning in the humorous dialogue that exists between Ono's instructions and Maciunas' skillful treatment of text with relation to pictorial motifs.

-Experimental films, 1964–72
+Experimental films, 1964–1972

-Ono was also an experimental filmmaker who made 16 short films between 1964 and 1972, gaining particular renown for a 1966 Fluxus film called simply No. 4, often referred to as Bottoms.
-The five-and-a-half-minute film consists of a series of close-ups of human buttocks walking on a treadmill.
+Ono was also an experimental filmmaker who made 16 films between 1964 and 1972, gaining particular renown for a 1966 Fluxus film called simply No. 4, often referred to as Bottoms.
+The 80-minute film consists of a series of close-ups of human buttocks walking on a treadmill.
 The screen is divided into four almost equal sections by the elements of the gluteal cleft and the horizontal gluteal crease.
 The soundtrack consists of interviews with those who are being filmed, as well as those considering joining the project.
 In 1996, the watch manufacturing company Swatch produced a limited edition watch that commemorated this film.
+She also collaborated with Lennon on the film Fly (1970), the soundtrack of which appeared on her 1971 album Fly; and on Up Your Legs Forever, a quasi-sequel to No. 4.

 In March 2004, the ICA London, showed most of her films from this period in their exhibition The Rare Films of Yoko Ono.
 She also acted in an obscure exploitation film in 1965, Satan's Bed.